Oman

 •[ normal ]

 Reissued after periodic review with minor edits.
-Exercise normal precautions in Saint Lucia.
-Read the country information page for additional information on travel to Saint Lucia.
-If you decide to travel to Saint Lucia: Enroll in the Smart Traveler Enrollment Program (STEP) to receive Alerts and make it easier to locate you in an emergency.
+Exercise normal precautions in Antigua and Barbuda.
+Read the country information page for additional information on travel to Antigua and Barbuda.
+If you decide to travel to Antigua and Barbuda: Enroll in the Smart Traveler Enrollment Program (STEP) to receive Alerts and make it easier to locate you in an emergency.
 Follow the Department of State on Facebook and X/Twitter.
-Review the Country Security Report for the Eastern Caribbean, which includes Saint Lucia.
+Review the Country Security Report for the Eastern Caribbean, which includes Antigua and Barbuda.
 Prepare a contingency plan for emergency situations.
-Review the Traveler’s Checklist Visit the CDC page for the latest Travel Health Information related to your travel.
+Review the Traveler’s Checklist.
+Visit the CDC page for the latest Travel Health Information related to your travel.

 |